Osogbo: Flooding

 The citizens of Osogbo, Erin-Osun, and Ilobu, in particular, had no idea what lay in store for them when the heavens opened up for a rainstorm on Tuesday, 3 August 2021.

 In contrast to earlier floods in the state, which were preceded by a warning from the Nigerian Meteorological Agency, the nearly 8-hour downpour struck like a robber in the night and left tales of grief, tears, and blood by morning.
 The state capital, Osogbo, was hardest hit, while the damage also spread to numerous other communities.
 Ibu-Amo, Oke-Arungbo, Odewale Junction, Oke-Ayepe, Powerline, Gbonmi, Oke-Baale, Obalende, Obate, Oke-Oniti Alekuwodo, and Oke Awesin in Erin-Osun were some of the most impacted localities as Osun River, Awesin stream, and Opopo stream overflowed their bounds.

 Climate

-Osogbo has a tropical climate with rainfall and an average annual temperature of 25.5 degrees Celsius (77.8 degrees Fahrenheit) and 1361 Millimetres (53.6 inches) of precipitation.
+Osogbo has a tropical climate with rainfall and an average annual temperature of 25.5 degrees Celsius (77.8 degrees Fahrenheit) and 1361 millimetres (53.6 inches) of precipitation.

-Another data indicating Osogbo temperature at 30.28 °C (86.5 °F) and it is 0.82% higher than Nigeria's averages, typically receives about 136.44 millimeters (5.37 inches) of precipitation and has 253.78 rainy days (69.53% of the time) annually.
+Another data indicating Osogbo temperature at 30.28 °C (86.5 °F) and it is 0.82% higher than Nigeria's averages, typically receives about 136.44 millimetres (5.37 inches) of precipitation and has 253.78 rainy days (69.53% of the time) annually.